slwang-ustc/FL_PS_MPI_FLANC/README.md

 Each client and the server runs as a process, which communicates with each other by MPI.

-Make sure that the value of hyperparameter "active_client_num" in config.yml equals the number of clients.
+Make sure that the value of hyperparameter "active_client_num" in config.yml equals the number of clients in the command.